 If you’re more comfortable in formal clothes like sheath dresses (or perhaps you’re transitioning from a conservative office to a casual one) try to add in fun shoes, jewelry, and other accessories to make your look more “conservative business casual“.

-Combined structured looks like sheath dresses and more casual, unstructured looks like waterfall cardigans, as we advised one young woman seeking advice on what to wear to work in Silicon Valley (the most difficult of business casual offices, IMHO, because some people are dressing very casually and some people are dressing very formally).
+As we advised one young woman seeking advice on what to wear to work in Silicon Valley, one way to get a polished business casual look is to combine structured looks like blazers with more casual, unstructured looks like jeans or shift dresses.
+(These can be the most difficult “business casual” looks to get right, IMHO, because some people are dressing very casually and some people are dressing very formally).

 Don’t worry too much about dressing “too well for business casual.”

-If you’re worried about how to do business casual without being overdressed, “dressing too well” for work, or how to dress for work without looking like you think that you’re in charge, we’ve addressed questions about all of that over the years.
+If you're worried about how to do business casual without being overdressed, “dressing too well” for work, or how to dress for work without looking like you think that you're in charge, we've addressed questions about all of that over the years… the TL;DR from both me and the readers is: don't worry about it!!

 What Not to Wear to Work in a Business Casual Office